 11mm Pin fire

-The first type, m/87 used a paper patched led projectile and were loaded with black powder.
-The paper patch were used to lessen the led fouling in the barrel.
+- The first type was the m/1887 cartridge which used a paper-patched lead projectile and was loaded with black powder.
+The paper-patch was used to lessen the lead fouling in the barrel.

 Kongl.
 Krigsvetenskaps-akademiens tidskrift femtiondesjette årgången, N:o 11, 12 juni 1888

 The Revolver M/1887 by Arne Thell, published in Vapen tidningen 1996.